cjwest/acsf-cardinald7/README.md

  - You can do so through the Factory UI.
  - You can do so through the Drupal UI at install.php
  - You can do so through drush using `drush si`
+## Do I install diseval.so on ACSF?
+ - TBD

 # Notable items: READ THESE!